a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/scripting-engine-overview.md

 - `execute` -- logic that gets run during event execution; this is the actual "event" being carried out.
 - `cleanup` -- logic that gets run after event execution, this method is only called one time

-Each of the script action subclasses currently included in this game engine are explained [here]().
+Each of the script action subclasses currently included in this game engine are explained [here](./script-actions.md).
-Instructions on how to create your own script action subclass can be found [here]().
+This page also covers how to create a new script action if necessary.

-## How to create a new script event with instructions
+## Creating a new script

 Once you have a script subclass, you are free to have it perform...well any event logic you want.
 It's extremely customizable, as any script event is capable of doing anything it wants to the game through the use of script actions (both pre-existing and new ones that a developer can create), such as bringing up a textbox, moving NPCs, changing map tiles, etc.